Start Here: Find What You Need Fast

 Yes, if you're not an EU/EEA citizen, you need a Schengen visa regardless of your Irish residence status.
 An Irish work permit, student visa, or residence permit does not grant you access to the Schengen Area.
 Ireland is not part of the Schengen zone.
 You'll need to apply for a Schengen visa at the embassy or VFS center in Dublin.
 See our complete Ireland guide.

-- Select your destination country
+- ✅ Pick your main destination country

-- Download our document checklist
+- ✅ Download and print our document checklist

-- Get free cover letter templates
+- ✅ Grab the free cover letter template

-- Book your embassy appointment
+- ✅ Book your embassy appointment (do this NOW if you haven't!)